Upgrade Classic SLOs

 Use Segments.

-Segments aren’t related to permissions/access control.
+Segments aren't related to permissions or access control.

-ToRelationship / fromRelationship
+toRelationship / fromRelationship

 See the relationship mapping table in Grail: Query monitored entities in Grail.